Ernest Solvay: Biography

 Born in Rebecq, he was prevented by his acute pleurisy from going to university.
 He worked in his uncle's chemical factory from the age of 21.

 In 1861, he, along with his brother Alfred Solvay, developed the ammonia-soda process (also known as the Solvay process) for the manufacturing of soda ash (anhydrous sodium carbonate) from brine (as a source of sodium chloride) and limestone (as a source of calcium carbonate).
 The process was an improvement over the earlier Leblanc process.
 Through his friendship with François Hoebeke, founder and owner of the bottling company Top Bronnen of Nederbrakel, later became the first company to develop and produce carbonated non-alcoholic drinks in Belgium.

 He founded the company Solvay & Cie and established his first factory at Couillet (now merged into Charleroi, Belgium) in 1863, and further perfected the process until 1872, when he patented it.
 Soon, Solvay process plants were established in the United Kingdom, the United States, Ukraine, Russia, Germany and Austria.
 Today, about 70 Solvay process plants are still operational worldwide.

-The exploitation of his patents brought Solvay considerable wealth, which he used for philanthropic purposes, including the establishment in 1894 of the "Institut des Sciences Sociales" (ISS) or Institute for Sociology at the Free University of Brussels (now split into the Université libre de Bruxelles and the Vrije Universiteit Brussel), as well as International Institutes for Physics and Chemistry.
+His patents brought Solvay considerable wealth, which he used for philanthropic purposes, including the establishment in 1894 of the "Institut des Sciences Sociales" (ISS) or Institute for Sociology at the Free University of Brussels (now split into the Université libre de Bruxelles and the Vrije Universiteit Brussel), as well as International Institutes for Physics and Chemistry.
 In 1903, he founded the Solvay Business School which is also part of the Free University of Brussels.
 In 1911, he began a series of important conferences in physics, known as the Solvay Conferences, whose participants included Max Planck, Ernest Rutherford, Maria Skłodowska-Curie, Henri Poincaré, and (then only 32 years old) Albert Einstein.
 A later conference would include Niels Bohr, Werner Heisenberg, Max Born, and Erwin Schrödinger.

 He was twice elected to the Belgian Senate for the Liberal Party and granted honorary title of Minister of State at the end of his life.
 Solvay, New York and Rosignano Solvay, the locations of the first Solvay process plants in the United States and in Italy, are also named after him.

 Solvay died in Ixelles at the age of 84 and is buried in Ixelles Cemetery.